kapicorp/kapitan/docs/secrets.md

 Kapitan will inherit the secrets configuration for the specified target, and encrypt and save your secret into `<path/to/secret/file>`.

-- **Automatically:**
+##### Automatically

 When referencing your secret in the inventory during compile, you can use the following functions to automatically generate, encrypt and save your secret:

 ```
 randomstr - Generates a random string.
 You can optionally pass the length you want i.e. `|randomstr:32`